intekhabrizvi/Codeigniter-mongo-library/README.md

 For PHP7+, Codeigniter3+ and mongodb-1.5-x php extension support, use the latest library available at https://github.com/intekhabrizvi/codeigniter-mongodb-library
 =======

+## We tried to make transition as easy as possible by keeping all functions name as is.
+In most cases new library would be a drop-in replacement for this library, if not please open a bug request in new library.

 This library help you to use perform MongoDB based queries just like active record in CodeIgniter.

 This library support